Slavetomints/rvc_hacking_toolbox/docs/USAGE.md

 │ / /_/ /  __/ /__/ / / / / / / /_/ / /  │
 │/_____/\___/\___/_/_/ /_/ /_/\__,_/_/   │
 └─────────────────────────────── version ┘
-Please enter what you wish to decode seperated by spaces 72 101 108 108 111 32 87 111 114 108 100 33
+Please enter what you wish to decode separated by spaces 72 101 108 108 111 32 87 111 114 108 100 33

 Your result is: Hello World!